Green hydrogen is crucial in the future energy system

 4. Storage and transportation.

-4. Benefits and challenges of (green) hydrogen
+4. Challenges of (green) hydrogen

 To achieve the 2030 and 2050 targets of the Paris Climate Agreement, a radical transformation of our energy- and raw materials systems is necessary.
 Hydrogen has the potential to overcome several sustainability challenges faced by today’s industry.